 What is the benefit of sending my donation through Islamic Relief USA rather than sending it directly to the country I’m interested in?

 As a U.S.-based organization with hard-earned credentials to uphold, Islamic Relief USA regularly monitors U.S. laws to ensure that we and our donors remain in compliance with complex and changing regulations.
 We also take all precautions to ensure that funds are not diverted from their charitable purposes.
 Also, large organizations such as ours can leverage better prices on large purchases, meaning your donation works in a more cost-effective manner.
 And donating to a recognized charity qualifies you for a tax deduction.

 How is your relationship with the U.S. government?

 Islamic Relief USA receives no government funding, but we have an excellent working relationship with the federal government.
 We work with U.S. agencies such as the U.S. Department of Agriculture on projects (see a related blog from the USDA website, “Food and Faith: Setting a Safe and Healthy Table”.).
-Islamic Relief USA’s chief executive officer, Abed Ayoub, serves on a board for the U.S. Agency for International development, and staff members regularly attend U.S. government meetings related to the work we do.
+Islamic Relief USA’s leadership and staff serves on boards, and regularly attend U.S. government meetings related to the work we do.
 And each year, U.S. Office of Personnel Management lists us in its Combined Federal Campaign catalogue (CFC #10194) as an approved charity to which employees are encouraged to donate.

 How does Islamic Relief USA derive its information about religious donations?